kparc/ksimple/README.md

 *caveat emptor*, manage your expectations. this interpreter is useless for any practical purpose except the stated one, which is education. the language is as follows:

-* although k/simple is a computer language, its grammar is defined in terms we normally use to denote parts of human speech.
-That is, k expression is composed of **verbs** and **nouns**.
+* although k/simple is a computer language, its grammar is defined in terms we normally use to denote parts of human speech. that is, k expression is composed of **verbs** and **nouns**.

 * the definition of **verb** is something in between definitons of **operation** in mathematics and **operator** in computer science. to make things simple, we define *verb* as an instruction to the interpreter to do something with exactly one or exactly two operands, or **nouns**. a verb that takes one noun to operate on is called monadic, and verb that takes two nouns is called dyadic. consider the following two